 Jumping rope is easy and low impact.
 You can do it anywhere with enough space to swing the rope.
 Research has shown that a 10-minute daily rope-skipping program is just as effective as a 30-minute jogging regimen.

-Keep your elbows in close and your core tight to maintain balance while jumping.
+Tips: Keep your elbows in close and your core tight to maintain balance while jumping.

 Once you’re comfortable, add variations like hopping from side to side or alternating your feet every swing.